Intro

 • Competition didn't have any obvious weaknesses

-• VRBO is behind competition because you can't create a schedule
+• VRBO can't create a schedule

 Research